tsporthd/stringFun/README.md

 line of reasoning about the problem.
 I do have a simple unit test for ParsedElement that confirms it was parsed correctly.

+I have included the gradle wrapper so to build it

+./gradlew clean build
+or
+gradle clean build (Windows)

+To run this after you have built it locally

+java -cp ./stringFun.jar PrintDriver